ramit21/machine-learning-python/deep-learning/README.md

 **Backpropogation**: algorithm used to train MLP's weights by back propagating errors to previous layers.
 Previous layers will then tweak the weights to reduce the error.

-**Activation Functions (aka rectifiers)**: Takes inputs from all neurons from a layer, filters out useful data points, and gives the output to the next layer.
+**Activation Functions (aka rectifiers)**: Activation functions are mainly used to introduce non-linearities into the network, as data is mostly non-liniar.
+Activation functions take inputs from all neurons from a layer, filters out useful data points, and gives the output to the next layer.
 This is known as forward propagation.
 A neural network without an activation function is essentially just a linear regression model.
-Activation functions are mainly used to introduce non-linearities into the network.

 1. **Liniar**: o/p is same as the recieved i/p.
 Practically, no point in using it.
 2. **Binary Step**: It is on or off.
 But vertical slopes dont work well with calculus.
 Derivatives are needed for backpropagation.
 Hence we prefer other options like ReLU.